robsmi-msfte/AVDBlueprint/README.md

 |Artifact|wvdTestUsers.json|Creates users in AAD DS, that are available to log in after the deployment is complete|

 ## Blueprint Parameters
-Blueprint parameters, located in blueprint.json, allow to configure the deployment and customize the environment.
+Blueprint parameters allow you to configure the deployment and customize the environment.

 ### Required Parameters
 The blueprint includes the following required parameters.